The Bankrate promise

 - Series EE bonds are guaranteed to pay out double their face value after 20 years.

-- Interest rates are low, so Series EE savings bonds bought now won’t see high returns in terms of interest.
+- Interest rates are lower than what you can get on other types of investments, so Series EE savings bonds bought now won’t see high returns.

 - They likely won’t keep up with inflation.